 The Ford Transit Custom mid-size van is a big deal: it was Britain’s best-selling vehicle in 2021 - yes, outselling every car on the market.
 So here’s an even bigger deal: the new full-electric E-Transit Custom, which is due to go into production next year.

 The new version of the mid-size, one-tonne van will be the second model in Ford Pro’s van line up to go electric, following the larger Ford E-Transit.
-And given we rate that model highly, our hopes are already high that the E-Transit Custom will be a formidable competitor in the incredibly competitive world of electric vans.
+While Ford released the first pictures and some details of the E-Transit Custom in May, it has now revealed much more information about the van.

-Production is due to begin at the Ford Otosan factory in Turkey next year.
+Production is due to begin at the Ford Otosan factory in Turkey in Autumn 2023.
 The new E-Transit Custom is the first of four all-electric commercials vehicles due from the Ford Pro division by 2024, which will include a Transit Courier, and Tourneo Custom and Tourneo Courier MPVs.

 The first glimpse of the E-Transit Custom isn’t just a significant step for fans of electric Ford models: thanks to a partnership between the two brands, the model will share much of its technology with the forthcoming next-generation of electric Volkswagen Transporter.